JabRef/JabRef-Browser-Extension/README.md

 - `npm-upgrade` updates all packages
 - `npm install` install updated packages

-If you execute it for the first time you have to use git subtree add and delete the module subdirs under zotero-connectors/src/
+If you execute it for the first time you have to use git subtree add and delete the module subdirs under zotero-connectors/src/ and zotero-connectors/lib

 - running